tmokmss/deploy-time-build/example/README.md

 ```

 ## Description
-After a successfull deployment, you will get a CloudFront URL from the stack output.
+After a successful deployment, you will get a CloudFront URL from the stack output.

 ![demo](../imgs/demo.png)